-- 7.1 This Agreement sets forth the full and entire understanding of the parties regarding the matters set forth herein, and any other prior or existing understanding or agreements by the parties, whether formal or informal, regarding any such matters are hereby superseded or terminated in their entirety. - 7.2 It is agreed and understood that, except as set forth herein, each party hereto voluntarily and unqualifiedly waives its right to negotiate, and agrees that the other party shall not be required to negotiate, with respect to any matter covered MOU provision herein.

-City agrees to notify the COA in writing of any proposal to change wages, hours, or terms and conditions of employment not specifically covered by this Agreement and to meet and confer in good faith with COA prior to adopting such proposal.
+- 7.1 This Agreement sets forth the full and entire understanding of the parties regarding the matters set forth herein, and any other prior or existing understanding or agreements by the parties, whether formal or informal, regarding any such matters are hereby superseded or terminated in their entirety. - 7.2 It is agreed and understood that, except as set forth herein, each party hereto voluntarily and unqualifiedly waives its right to negotiate, and agrees that the other party shall not be required to negotiate, with respect to any MOU provision herein. - City agrees to notify the COA in writing of any proposal to change wages, hours, or terms and conditions of employment not specifically covered by this Agreement and to meet and confer in good faith with COA prior to adopting such proposal.
 Existing benefits which could be considered part of a "total and quantifiable compensation package" (i.e. monetary benefit to one or more employees, such as leaves) may not be changed without mutual agreement.
-In all other matters, the parties agree that in the event the parties are unable to reach agreement, the Impasse Procedures set forth in Section 2.24.260 of Chapter 2.24 of the Sunnyvale Municipal Code (Employer-Employee Relations Code) and of City's Administrative Policy Manual shall not be utilized.
-Once impasse is reached, the Cityeither party may exercise its rights pursuant to the Meyers-Milias-Brown Act.
-The parties acknowledge that impasse procedures are covered under the City's Municipal Code, Chapter 2.24.
+Once impasse is reached, either party may exercise its rights pursuant to the Meyers-Milias-Brown Act.
+The parties acknowledge that impasse procedures are covered under the City's Municipal Code, Chapter 2.24. - 7.3 The waiver of any breach, of any term, or condition of this Agreement by either party shall not constitute a precedent in the future enforcement of all its terms and provisions.